DanielSon721/Hacking-Tools/README.md

 NMAP SCANNER:

 This script scans the inputted IP address to check its status (up/down), open ports, and the operating system that it is running on.
+The results are then passed on to Gemini AI to analyze vulnerabilities, attack vectors, and recommended remediations.

 This script should be used with the following Linux command: